 - We provide the PlanAdapt platform as an administrative and legal framework to apply for funding;

 - We prepare and service regular weekly Lab meetings of the active PlanAdapt Fellows, i.e. on a continuous basis, we manage and maintain the Lab Opportunity Database (LOD) and provide IT and communication platforms;

 - We support the smooth collaboration of Ad-Hoc Working Groups, including support calls with WG leads;

-- We offer to link the outcomes of concept development-focused Ad-Hoc WGs (as part of track B) to PlanAdapt’s institutional fundraising efforts;
+- We offer to fundraise for the outcomes of co-created research, project concepts and service designs (as part of track B) to PlanAdapt’s institutional fundraising efforts;

 - We offer access to PlanAdapt’s knowledge systems (including a publication database with many hundreds of selected recent publications on relevant topics).

 How does The Lab work in detail and how would you be involved:

 - You express your interest in actively engaging for an agreed period of time (a minimum of 3 months is recommended until initial efforts start to bear fruits).
 Many Fellows stay for an extended period though, also taking advantage of the enhanced opportunity to build long-lasting and trusted relationships in the Lab over time.
 Please note that the initial phase is an up-front investment by the Fellow and the Coordination Hub, which mutually support each other to achieve the Fellow’s and PlanAdapt’s mission.
 The mutual exchange of value is non-monetary during this phase.
 The opportunity to generate an income is subject to successful fundraising, see more info also below.